lynnphoann/ShoppingNote/README.md

 Features -
 User interface for adding and deleting items to shopping list

-bility to note down prices for each item on the shopping list
+Ability to note down prices for each item on the shopping list

 Chart to display user's spending over the past seven days